kateharwood/ImageWidget/README.md

 # ImageWidget
-Example of hover effects on an image in HTML/CSS and React Native
+Example image widget in HTML/CSS and React Native